-See the Company highlights and accomplishments section for details on the Proposed Transaction.
+See the Exploration and Evaluation Assets section for details on the Proposed Transaction.

 RISKS AND UNCERTAINTIES

 Negative operating cash flow

 Historically, Sailfish has negative operating cash flow from operations.
 To the extent that Sailfish has negative cash flow in future periods, Sailfish may need to enter into additional loan agreements and/or issue additional equity to fund such negative cash flow.